 Solo exhibition at the Gow Langsford Gallery, Auckland, New Zealand

-A solo exhibition of small works on paper from 1989 and 2017 to be held at Gow Langsford Gallery.
-The works from 1989 show Millar’s immediate response to the wild landscape of Auckland’s West Coast when she first moved there soon after leaving art school in 1989.
-The recent works track her new found reflection on the importance of place; place not only considered as a location but more importantly as a set of determining circumstances.
+Studies In Place – a solo exhibition of small works on paper from 1989 and 2017 held at Gow Langsford Gallery.
+The works from 1989 show Millar’s immediate response to the wild landscape of Auckland’s West Coast when she first moved there soon after leaving art school.
+The recent works track her newfound reflection on the importance of place; place not only considered as a location but more importantly as a set of determining circumstances.

 “I seemed to spend the greater part of my early life searching for a place to look out at the world from.
 My favourite childhood game was a blanket draped over the family dining table providing a place in which I could secure myself.
 Hidden within the folds of fabric I could create a new realm that gave me the privacy I longed for.

 Virginia Woolf’s “A Room of One’s Own” later confirmed it for me.
 Every woman needed a space defined for her, by her.

 What it was that pulled me to Auckland’s West Coast as a young person I’ll never be completely sure.
 But there I found the mental freedom I longed for – a freedom that let me define my own existence as if back in the blanket hut.
 The wild storms neutralised by own inner turmoil: an external and internal pressure meeting and rebalancing one with the other.
 The sound of wind in the trees and crashing against the house became a valve that allowed me to inhale and exhale more fully.

 Then the visuals – the views from up high as if floating above the land.
 The colours that changed throughout the day reaching a new saturation as each day’s sun set.
 Overwhelming, yes.
 But life giving too and so as I began to work I found my body respond in new ways.